department-of-veterans-affairs/veteran-facing-services-tools/packages/accessible-react-app/README.md

 - \$ `yarn build` creates a version of the app that includes content-security policy headers and will resolve URLs like `localhost:8080/awards` using an Express server.
-- \$ `yarn lint` runs an ESLint check

 ## Accessibility

 AnyCorp contains a number of accessibility issues.
 Some of them can be detected with automated tools.
 Other issues like focus management will require manual testing and coordination to remediate.
+Documentation will be forthcoming to identify these issues and how they might be remediated.

 ### Designing Accessibily